-The definition of mental illness in the Baker Act excludes persons who are intexicated or substance abuse impaired, who are retarded or have other developmental disabilities, or those whose condition is based on antisocial behavior.
-However, if persons have a serious diagnosable mental illness (serious thought or mood disorder) sufficiently severe to meet the legal definition that co-occurs with one more of the above conditions, they may be eligible to be served as voluntary or involuntary patients under the Baker Act.
+The definition of "Mental illness" means an impairment of the mental or emotional processes that exercise conscious control of one's actions or of the ability to perceive or understand reality, which impairment substantially interferes with the person's ability to meet the ordinary demands of living.
+For the purposes of this part, the term does not include a developmental disability as defined in chapter 393, intoxication, or conditions manifested only by antisocial behavior or substance abuse.
+However, if persons have a serious diagnosable mental illness (serious thought or mood disorder) sufficiently severe to meet the legal definition that co-occurs with one or more of the above conditions, they may be eligible to be served as voluntary or involuntary patients under the Baker Act.
 Primary diagnoses of alcoholism or drug addiction are generally inappropriate and are more appropriately handled under Florida's Marchman Act.
 Chronic organic brain syndrome is generally inappropriate for referral and a medical evaluation is required if accepted for admission.

 PEMHS Crisis Stabilization Unit (CSU) is a non-medical, non-hospital facility.
 Its structure and staffing patterns do not permit admission of persons who require medical care beyond the capability of a CSU.
 Windmoor is a non-medical hospital that accepts persons who have acute mental illness or substance abuse disorders who have been medically stabilized per Windmoor's policies.
-The following medical illness/complications may delay or prevent admission to a freestanding psychiatric facility.
+The follow medical illness/complications may delay or prevent admission to a freestanding psychiatric facility.

-MEDICAL CONDITIONS EXCLUSIONARY GUIDELINES LABS & VALUES (unacceptable levels) Lab values must be current (within past 24-48 hours) Abnormal labs may not be outside of values noted below for all psychiatric facilities: ELECTROLYTES: Potassium: ≤ 136 or ≥ 145 ≤ 3.2 or≥ 5.8 ≤ 6.5 or ≥ 8.5 HEMATOLOGY: Hemoglobin Hematocrit WBC: <10 <30 ≥15,000 LIVER; Amylase: AST: LDH: >250 CARDIAC: Platelets BNP <100,000 > 350 RENAL: PEMHS: Windmoor: IV FLUIDS: PEMHS: No patients receiving IV fluids/meds.
-All IV ports must be removed prior to transfer Permanent access or surgically place ports must not be in use or require Heparin flushing.
-Windmoor: Same as PEMHS I & O; PEMHS: Patients unable to self, or take basic nutrition by mouth or who cannot void prior to transfer Nasal Gastric Tubes and PEG tubes must be removed prior to acceptance Windmoor: Same as PEMHS CARDIAC ALL FACILITIES: No patients who require telemetry monitoring BLOOD PRESSURE: PEMHS: No individuals with significant alterations in their normal baseline BP ADULT ≥ 160/100, if ≤ 90 / 60 will require PEMHS' physician approval CHILD ≥ 130/90 , if ≤ 90 / 60 will require PEMHS' physician approval Sustained readines may be required to determine medical stability.
-Windmoor: Same as above with Windmoor's physician approval Sustained readings may be required to determine medical stability.
-CARDIAC DISEASE/ PEMHS: No patients who require O2 or equipment needed to maintain stability.
-All related diagnostic tests for cardiac disease must reflect stability: EKG, Enzymes, Lytes.
-Abnormal EKG's require PEMHS' physician approval.
-ABNORMAL EKG's Windmoor: Windmoor: All related diagnostic tests for cardiac disease must reflect stability: EKG, Enzymes, Lytes.
-Abnormal EKG's require Windmoor's physician approval DIABETES PEMHS: levels below 300 and indic 300meq.
-If initial is over 300 must have seeks may be required Windmoor: Same as PEMHS
+Medical Conditions Exclusionary Guidelines LABS & VALUES Lab values must be current (within past 24-48 hours) (unacceptable levels) le of values noted belo ow for all psyc hiatric facilities: Electrolytes: Potassium: : ≤ 136 or ≥ 145 : ≤ 3.2 or ≥ 5.8 ≤ 6.5 or ≥ 8.5 HEMOTOLOGY: Hemoglobir Hematocrit WBC: Liver: > 350 > 250 > 350 CARDIAC: Platelets BNP < 100,000 > 350 Renal: PEMHS: No Dialysis pts or v vith symptoms of acute uremia Windmoor: Same as PEMHS IV Fluids: PEMHS: No patients receiving IV fluids/meds.
+All IV ports must be removed prior to transfer.
+Permanent access or surgically placed ports must not be in use or require Heparin flushing.
+Windmoor: Same as PEMHS I & O: Pemhs : or who cannot void prior to removed prior to acceptance.
+Same as PEMHS CARDIAC ALL FAUL ALL FACILITIES: No patients who require telemetry monitoring Blood Pressure: Pemhs : ADULT ≥ 160/100 CHILD ≥ 130/90, i significant alterations i , if ≤ 90/60 will require f ≤ 90/60 will require F may be required to def PEMHS' phys PEMHS' physi sician approval ician approval Windmoor : h Windmoor's physicia may be required to de cal stability.
+Cardiac Disease/ Abnormal EKG's: Pemhs : diagnostic tests for reflect stabilit aintain stability.
+All related y: EKG, Enzymes, Lytes.
+Windmoor: tic tests for cardiac dis KG's require Windmoo flect stability: EKG, Enzymes, approval.
+DIABETES Pemhs : Untreated or uncon trolled, insulin depend e levels below 300 and ent with blood I levels ≥ 300meq.
+If initial is stability indicated by 3 accu